Retroperspect/UFO_blog/README.md

 We also did a survey to get further insights into how widley used monitoring is in companies.

-The survey was targeting professionals working within IT-companies.
-In our survey 80% says that they use some kind of monitoring systems like Grafana/Kibana etc.
+The survey was targeting professionals working within IT-companies.¤ In our survey 80% says that they use some kind of monitoring systems like Grafana/Kibana etc.
 For those saying they dont use monitoring system "Lack of time" was the main reson why they haven’t implemented it.
 For those using monitoring 50% says they have been involved implementing monitor systems in their company.